 7. Adjust Your Thermostat

 Consider setting your thermostat to a higher temperature this summer, even if it’s just for a few hours each day while you’re home.
 Usually setting your thermostat between 75 and 78-degrees Fahrenheit is enough to make a significant difference on your bill and the unit’s overall performance.
 When you leave for work or to run errands, think about setting it even higher or turning off the AC unit altogether.
-It’s important to remember that reducing your usage, especially when you aren’t home, can make all the difference.
+To automate work schedules and lower utility bills, look into a Smart Thermostat that is WiFi enabled and programmed to save you money.
+Remember that reducing your usage, especially when you aren’t home, can make all the difference.
 Giving your air conditioner regular breaks or reducing its workload will also increase the system’s longevity and allow it keep performing efficiently.

 Reliable HVAC Professionals